-SDI Frequency for Corn
+SDI frequency for corn

-Irrigation frequencies ranging from daily to weekly events have had very little effect on field corn production, provided that soil water was managed within acceptable stress ranges (Caldwell et al., 1994; Camp et al., 1989; Howell et al., 1997).
-Irrigation water use efficiency was increased 16% by decreasing the frequency from one to seven days and was attributed to improved storage of precipitation in a deep silt loam soil in the semi-arid region of Kansas (Caldwell et al., 1994).
-In a later Kansas corn study using a deficit irrigation capacity of 3.8 mm d-1, Lamm and Aiken (2005) also found no major effect of SDI frequencies ranging from one to seven days.
-Irrigation frequency had an effect in only one of the three years of the study; in that extreme drought year, the less-frequent, seven-day treatment had higher grain yield.
-The number of kernels per ear was greater for the less-frequent irrigation treatments in that drought year.
-It was hypothesized that the larger irrigation amount (i.e., 26.7 mm in 7 d) for the less-frequent treatment established a larger wetted root zone, allowing for better early-season ear and kernel development.
+Irrigation frequencies ranging from daily to weekly events have had very little effect on field corn production, provided soil water was managed within acceptable stress ranges (Caldwell et al., 1994; Camp, et al., 1989; Howell et al., 1997).
+Irrigation water use efficiency was increased 16% by decreasing the frequency from one to seven days and was attributed to improved storage of precipitation on a deep silt loam soil in the semiarid region of Kansas (Caldwell et al., 1994).
+In a later Kansas corn study using a deficit irrigation capacity of 3.8 mm/d, Lamm and Aiken (2005) also found no major effect of SDI frequencies ranging from one to seven days.
+Irrigation frequency had an effect in only one of the three years of the study, and in that extreme drought year, the less-frequent, seven-day treatment had higher grain yield.
+The number of kernels/ear was greater for the less-frequent irrigation treatments in this drought year.
+It was hypothesized that the larger irrigation amount (i.e., 26.7 mm/7 d) for the less-frequent treatment established a larger wetted root zone, allowing for better early season ear and kernel development.
 All of these studies were conducted on medium to heavy textured soils, so greater frequency could still be important on lighter textured soils.

-Dripline Depth for Corn
+Dripline depth for corn